PlexTrac-Labs/rapid-response-runbooks/README.md

 # rapid-response-runbooks
-Runbooks developed by PlexTrac's internal security team for identifying ways to identify risk for vulnerabilities
+Runbooks developed by PlexTrac's internal security team for assisting in identifying and assessing risks for security vulnerabilities